balu/ted/README.md

     ./ted <file>

 ted supports many of the emacs bindings.
-If you are unfamiliar with these, edit text as normal, use `C-x C-s` to save, and use `C-x C-q` to quit the editor.
+If you are unfamiliar with these, edit text as normal, use `C-x C-s` to save, and use `C-x C-c` to quit the editor.